Publisher growth tactics for election season | WEBINAR

 • Report on the results of PR campaigns and sponsored articles for partners

-In other words, implementing a CRM solution is a way to save time, build lasting relationships with partners, grow the audience without much effort, and, most importantly, boost profits.
+In other words, implementing CRM for publishers is a way to save time, build lasting relationships with partners, grow the audience without much effort, and, most importantly, boost profits.

 How to Choose a CRM Platform